LujiaYang1/Stocks-Analysis/README.md

 Disadvantages:

-1）It could be time consuming when developing the codes.
+1) It could be time consuming when developing the codes.
 2) Some complicated methods may confuse ourselves.

 - What are the advantages and disadvantages of the original and refactored VBA script?